 For years, the concept of a wearable exoskeleton for humans has been associated with cyborg-like suits that amplify human strength, typically intended for military purposes.
 They’ll take time to be perfected.
 But now, wearable exoskeletons are gradually working with smarter prosthetics for certain disabilities in people.
 The exoskeletons have been usually intended for adults and conforming to their physical size.
 One exceptional case of a 2 year old disabled child invited the need for an alternative way to build an exoskeleton for children.

-This is very indicative that we’ll see more developments in coming years in the field of smart prosthetics.
-The video briefly explains how a child suffering from a permanent disability called arthrogryposis, was only able to use an exoskeleton because of 3D printing technology.
+This is very indicative that we’ll see more developments in coming years in the field of smart prosthetic.
+The video briefly explains how a child suffering from a permanent disability called arthrogryposis, was only able to use an exoskeleton because of 3D-printing technology.

 Yes, you read it right.
 It is now possible to generate/ build functioning blood vessels.
-A news report talks about a new process called Dynamic Optical Projection Stereolithography, or DOPsL, that promises printing of blood vessels in mere seconds.
-Read more about 3D printed blood vessels using DOPsL at Neatorama.
+A news report talks about a new process called Dynamic Optical Projection Stereo-lithography, or DOPsL, that promises printing of blood vessels in mere seconds.
+Read more about 3D-printed blood vessels using DOPsL at Neatorama.
 This being done, we could soon print all parts of a human body.
 However and whenever it happens, growing human limbs and organs would be outstanding.
 While 3D-printed human kidneys and potentially other organs are under development, they could take some time to materialise as an available solution.

-The video explains and demonstres the 3D printing process of blood vessels with sugar – A technique that was much in news before DOPsL.
+The video explains and demonstrates the 3D-printing process of blood vessels with sugar – A technique that was much in news before DOPsL.